Visa forms strategic partnership with Crypto.com | Cryptopolitan

 On Thursday, Visa Inc. revealed that it has partnered with the crypto platform, Crypto.com, to expand its services to new marketplaces.
 Crypto.com also revealed that it would launch fiat lending services for its users.
 For the firm, the partnership also covers membership in Visa’s Australian network.

-Crypto.com prepaid Visa Card became the first card to be linked to Bitcoin.
+Crypto.com’s prepaid Visa Card has become the first card to be linked to Bitcoin.
 Cardholders are now able to exchange their crypto assets for fiats such as USD, Euro and other supported currencies.
 This also allows users to make payments and withdrawals using their card.

 Visa plans to expand to other regions

-Now that Crypto.com has a principal membership, it can start issuing Crypto.com Visa card to its Australian users.
-Also, the firm revealed its plans to start shipping the cards to other countries including Japan, Africa, the Middle East, Turkey, Latin America.
+Now that Crypto.com has a principal membership, it can start issuing Crypto.com Visa cards to its Australian users.
+Also, the firm revealed its plans to start shipping the cards to other regions including Japan, Africa, the Middle East, Turkey, and Latin America.
 Through the program, cardholders can enjoy about 8% cashback and many other benefits when they make purchases.

 Crypto.com also revealed the launch of a new product that will allow users to lend fiat currency using crypto assets in their wallets.
 This will make users hold their crypto assets in their wallets as opposed to spending them.
 The new product from Crypto.com makes it the latest member in the surging lending market.